eeg1025g71120/InfluenzaProjectRepo/Final_Project_Workbook.md

 # BLAST
 The BLAST analysis of the HA and NA proteins of H17N10 and H18N11 is done to access if the two bat-derived influenza strains share genes with human-infecting influenza strains.
 The human strains used for this BLAST analysis are H1N1, H2N2, H3N2, and H5N1.
 The BLAST anlaysis is broken down into 4 parts:BLAST Analysis of H17N10's HA protein, BLAST Analysis of H18N11's HA protein, BLAST Analysis of H17N10's NA protein, BLAST Analysis of H18N11's NA protein.
 # Blast Analysis of H17N10's HA protein
-The BLAST analysis of H17N10's HA protein begins with downloading and formating the imported data from the ENA database.
+The BLAST analysis of H17N10's HA protein begins with downloading and formating the imported data from the ENA database:

     #Download H1N1
             curl -LO https://www.ebi.ac.uk/ena/browser/api/fasta/ABP49327.1?download=true